hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-deployment.md

 You can request tokens from the official faucet at [faucet.terp.network](https://faucet.terp.network)

 #### Discord Faucet
-Youcan also participate in the [Osmosis discord](https://discord.com/invite/osmosis) to request a faucet of the Osmosis Testnet.
+Youcan also participate in the [Terp Network discord](https://discord.com/invite/osmosis) to request a faucet of the Terp Network Testnet.
 After gaining access to the testnet channel on the `#roles` channel of the discord, you can request a testnet token by sending the following message on the `#faucet` channel:

 ```bash
 $request <address>